-Make sure that it is necessary for you to open a port in your router before doing so, since this will allow data to come through the firewall portion of your router to a specific device.
+Make sure that you must open a port in your router before doing so since this will allow data to come through the firewall portion of your router to a specific device.
 It is possible that this could lead to malicious traffic on your network.
 However, don't let this warning stop you from making this change if you need it because the risk is very low.

 Here are the ports to forward for Xbox Live:

 - TCP Ports: 3074

 - UDP Ports: 3074

 If you are looking for the ports for a different application you can find it by either: